 Where are we at with plastics?

 As have been seen in recent years, there is no doubt on the fact that plastic pollution is a problem.
 The magnitude of the uncontrolled plastic pollution has been brought to attention not only by the media but also by the consumers themselves.
 In the last few years there has been a lot of drive to tackle the plastic pollution problem.
-This have given rise to ambitious initiatives such as Ocean Clean Up (among others), large corporations such as Adidas have incorporated new product design with the aim of either reusing plastic waste in their product design, while others such as Unilever have pledged to make all their packaging fully reusable, recyclable or compostable by 2030.
+This has given rise to ambitious initiatives such as Ocean Clean Up (among others), large corporations such as Adidas have incorporated new product design with the aim of either reusing plastic waste in their product design, while others such as Unilever have pledged to make all their packaging fully reusable, recyclable or compostable by 2030.

 For its part, the European Commission proposed in mid-2018 the Single-use plastics directive: New EU rules to reduce marine litter which was agreed by the end of 2018 and focuses on banning 10 single-use plastic products (such as plates, cutlery straws, etc.) and fishing gear which account for 70% of marine litter in Europe.
 This directive is in line with Europe’s ambition to achieve circularity by 2035 and has different timelines ranging from 2020 to 2030.
 Furthermore, it not only focuses on product banning but also on members states implementing consumption reduction targets, particularly for food and drink packaging, as well as tackling producer responsibility by forcing producers to help cover waste management costs and clean-up, as well as working in awareness raising measures.
 Collection targets with a focus on plastic bottles are also tackled under this directive, in addition to the implementation of awareness campaigns and labeling requirements for specific products such as balloons.